The 6 Steps of Knowledge Management Implementation

 GrandPad

 It includes an intuitive UI and Slack integration, allowing users to utilize the knowledge base without leaving the popular messaging app.
-It also supports Microsoft Teams integration, so the knowledge base can be accessed directly from the Teams interface.

 With Tettra, you’ll get: